-There are many questions landlords have about pets and pet-friendly apartments and with 72 percent of all renters now having pets, the trend toward pet ownership is only going to grow.
+Here are 7 questions landlords have about pets and pet-friendly apartments as 72 percent of all renters now have pets and the trend toward pet ownership is only going to grow.

 By John Triplett

 Owners, landlords and property managers may want to consider whether pet-friendly apartments and a welcoming pet policy may be the best way to deal with the issues.
 Here is a guide to the issues and comments from apartment owners, property managers and The Humane Society of the United States

 One landlord said in an interview that the companion pet issue in particular is one where he just does not know where to go to get the right answers.

 He said he understands service animals, but when it comes to things like assistance animals, companion pets and emotional support animals, he is confused by the terms.

 And he said it seems like today tenants “can get a note from anyone” and “I have to accept their pet.”

 While some landlords and property managers struggle with the pet issue, overall there is a trend nationwide to more and more pet-friendly apartments, and many landlords and property managers say pets are a key to their success.
 The Humane Society of the United States is also working with the multifamily industry through its Pets Are Welcome initiative to help property owners or managers as well as tenants, since 72 percent of all renters now have pets.

 “Too many home and apartment owners exclude animals, thinking that the animals are going to damage the properties.
 That mentality shrinks the pool of living spaces for people and their pets,” Wayne Pacelle, president and CEO of The Humane Society of the United States writes in a blog post.